pepopowitz/your-first-react-app-exercises/exercise-8/README.md

 # Exercise 8
 ## Composition & props.children

+Every React component receives a special prop named `children`.
+This prop contains any elements declared inside of the component.

+This exercise will give you experience working with the special `children` prop.

 &#128073; Start the app for Exercise 8

 In a console window, pointed at the root of this project, run `npm run start-exercise-8`.